Can non-Catholics pray to God?

-Once the necessary existence of absolute truth has been solidly argued, no reasoned opposition can be brought forth, which to contradict it, without denying the very laws of logic themselves.
+Once the necessary existence of absolute truth has been solidly argued, no reasoned opposition can be brought forth, as to contradict the notion of absolute truth, denies the very laws of logic themselves.
 These laws are necessarily broken by worldviews which deny the existence of absolute truth.
 Any religious doctrines, then, which claim to be true, must necessarily reflect a perfect self consistency, so as not to be toppled from within upon honest scrutiny of their teachings.

 A person worships a false god when he believes and practices contrary to the true God's commandments, for the commandments of heretics and schismatics are the commandments of men (who have invented a religion after their own desires and therefore a god also) or the doctrines of devils, who since the fall, have wanted to covet the worship that is due to the Creator.

 It is purely axiomatic (that is, self evident) to say that "those who worship in a false religion worship a false god".
-The statement would seem to require no further proof, as it stand on its own.
-Just because a heretic thinks he's worshiping the true God does not mean that he is any more than a Muslim, a Hindu or a Scientologist does.
-The fact is that each of these religions, while bearing some mark of truth (which comes from God) nevertheless also bears falsehood (which is from satan).
-The true religion, of course, has NO falsehoods in it, unlike heresies.
+The statement would seem to require no further proof, as it stands on its own.
+Just because a heretic thinks he worships the true God does not mean that he does, any more than a Muslim, a Hindu or a Scientologist does.
+The fact is that each of these religions, while bearing some mark of truth (which comes from God) nevertheless also bears falsehood (which is from Satan or the inventions of man).
+The true religion, of course, has no falsehoods in it, unlike heresies.
 It is because of the falsehoods of heretical sects that heretics who find themselves saying such things as "Well the God I worship allows such and such a thing," or "the God I follow teaches this or that," are really laying claim to a false god as their master.

 Maybe your god does allow or teach what you say, but the true God does not!
 If your god allows you to do something that is contrary to the true religion, then how can you say you worship the true God?
 You can't!